 - Admitted students should use their uniqname to access the virtual drop-in session

-- If you have not yet applied or been admitted to UM-Dearborn, please follow these instructions to create a 'friend account' in order to access the virtual drop-in session
+- If you have not yet applied or been admitted to UM-Dearborn, please follow the instructions to Create a Friend Account for Guest Access to U-M Computing Resources in order to access the virtual drop-in session.

 Domestic: Students who are U.S. citizens or U.S. permanent residents, regardless of where they are living or have been educated.